-According to US Government Computer Emergency Readiness Team Alert (TA16-091A) published in late 2016, it is:
+According to the U.S. Government Computer Emergency Readiness Team Alert (TA16-091A):

 Ransomware is often spread through phishing emails that contain malicious attachments or through drive-by downloading.
 Drive-by downloading occurs when a user unknowingly visits an infected website, and then malware is downloaded and installed without the user’s knowledge.

 Crypto ransomware, a malware variant that encrypts files, is spread through similar methods and has also been spread through social media, such as Web-based instant messaging applications.
 Additionally, newer methods of ransomware infection have been observed.
 For example, vulnerable Web servers have been exploited as an entry point to gain access to an organization’s network.”

 Some variants of ransomware encrypt the files on the infected device, as well as the contents of shared or networked drives.

 Verizon’s 2018 Data Breach Investigations Report noted that ransomware is so common that it is found in 39% of cases in which malware was identified, so it’s important to be able to recognize the potential signs of ransomware.
 When infected, ransomware often displays intimidating messages similar to those below: